 What is a memorial plaque?

-A memorial plaque, or commemorative plaque, is a plate of metal or stone that is attached to a fixture to honour the life of the deceased.
+A memorial plaque, or commemorative plaque, is a plate of metal or stone that is attached to a fixture to honour the life of someone who has passed.

 The plaque will typically have inscriptions including the name of your loved one, as well as a personal or sentimental message.
-Plaques are frequently an alternative to a headstone or cremation memorial.
+Plaques are frequently an alternative to a headstone or cremation memorial or could be designed specifically as plaques for graves.

 Where to place a memorial plaque

-- The walls of churches, crematoria, or other places of rest
+- The walls of churches, crematoria, or other places of rest: Often used for remembering the fallen, church wall plaques are a unique way to commemorate a loved one.

 How to choose a memorial plaque